Cirrhosis of the liver

 - blood tests, including liver function tests

-- liver biopsy (taking a small piece of tissue from the liver so that it can be tested)
+- liver biopsy (taking a small piece of tissue from your liver to be tested)

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.